DaniSchober/LabLiquidVision/README.md

 ## Installation

-Please refer to the specific folders of the project for installation details for the specific use.
+Please refer to the specific folders of the project for installation details for the specific usage.

 For a general setup using conda, do the following: